Qheuss/Orange-Pi-5B-Guide/ssh-sftp.md

-# SSH Key Setup for Armbian NAS with FileZilla
+# SSH Key Setup for Armbian with FileZilla

-This document outlines the steps taken to securely connect to your Armbian NAS using SSH keys for SFTP access.
+This document outlines the steps taken to securely connect to your Armbian device using SSH keys for SFTP access.

 ### 1. Generate SSH Key on Windows